gradx/Angular17DotNet8GoogleSignDemo/README.md

 __Designed to be a skeleton project that can help bootstrap a new application with minimal changes__

+Sign In, token relay to server, token validation server-side, JWT setup in Web Api and saved to a Signal Store

 ### Configuration Required after Google setup